engineyard/ey-docs/pages/custom-chef-recipes.md

 <h2 id="topic10"> Specifying which instance roles run a recipe</h2>

 In a clustered environment, you have multiple instances, each instance playing a different role.
-In most cases, you want the recipe to run on only one type of instance, for example, to run on the application master, but not on the application slaves, utility instances, etc.
+In most cases, you want the recipe to run on only one type of instance; for example, to run on the application master, but not on the application slave or utility instances.

 ###To specify which instance (role) runs a recipe

-1. Add an if statement like this around the recipe code:
+1. Add an if statement around the recipe code:
         if node[:instance_role] == 'instance_role'
     Where instance_role is one of the following:
 	* `app_master` (for the application master)